Knodle: Modular Weakly Supervised Learning with PyTorch: Conclusion

 \section{Conclusion}

-This work introduces the Knowledge-Infused Deep Learning Framework \emph{Knodle}.
-It provides a unified interface to work with multiple weak labeling sources, so that they can be seamlessly integrated with the training of deep neural networks.
+This work introduces the Knowledge-supervised Deep Learning framework \knodle{}. \knodle{} provides a unified interface to work with multiple weak labeling sources, so that they can be seamlessly integrated with the training of deep neural networks.
 This is achieved by a tensor-based input format and a intuitive separation of weak supervision aspects and model training.
-Apart from that, \emph{Knodle}'s modular approach makes it easy to add new data sets and denoising algorithms.
-The framework facilitates experimentation that helps researchers to derive better insights into the general correspondence between methods and weak supervision settings.
-From a practical perspective, \emph{Knodle} can be used to compare different denoising methods and select the one that gives the best result for a specific task.
-Adding functionality to \emph{Knodle} is straightforward.
-We hope that this will encourage researchers to create their own algorithms to improve learning with weakly annotated data, and incorporate them to the \emph{Knodle} framework.
+The framework facilitates experimentation that helps researchers to gain better insights into the correspondence between characteristics of weak supervision problems, and the effectiveness of methods for improving weakly supervised learning.
+From a practical perspective, \knodle{} can be used to compare different denoising methods and select the one that gives the best result for a specific task.

+\knodle{}'s modular approach makes it easy to add new data sets and denoising algorithms.
+Adding functionality to \knodle{} is straightforward, and we do hope that it will encourage researchers to create their own algorithms to improve learning with weakly annotated data, and incorporate them into the \knodle{} framework.